 It’s clarified butter that’s also referred to as “liquid gold.”
 It’s prepared by removing the milk solids and water, leaving only the butterfat.
-Then it’s simmered until the moisture evaporated and the solids slightly brown. leaving the result of a nutty, browned, caramel taste and aroma.
+Then it’s simmered until the moisture evaporated and the solids slightly brown, leaving the result as a nutty, browned, caramel taste and aroma.

 You can substitute butter and ghee with a 1-1 ratio.
 Because ghee is missing some of the elements that are in regular butter it has more moisture, so you may need to add a little bit more flour to our crust or whatever else you’re baking.